 Route Grade Votings

-20m.
-A good test of how the jamming is coming on!
-Traverse the obvious horizontal break on solid lockers (or by a gripping dangle) out to the nose.
-Finish up the juggy arete.
+A fair test of how the jamming is coming on!
+Traverse the horizontal break on solid lockers (or by a gripping dangle) out to the nose.
+Finish up the exposed juggy arete.

 Login to your ROCKFAX account to add your comments - Search for comments.

 A brilliant route.
 The traverse gets easier, so place some gear and go for it!
 Lovely finishing arete.
 Enjoy - I will again some time!

 Leaders would do well not stick too much gear in the traverse if they still want their partner to enjoy seconding the route.
 Remeber leaders can have as many goes at the traverse as they like but seconding leaves only one attempt really so can be very tiring removing all that gear whilst hanging on with one hand!!!

 The traverse didn't get any easier for me; pumped out and fell off the last move, taking quite a swing.
 Was solid at VS 4c at the time so believe the route to be HVS 5a but nobody ever agrees with me; the footholds are very poor on the traverse.

 Superb route!
 Good footwork and good jamming essential though.

 Sorry Jamie it's definitely VS though at the top end of the grade.
 Compare with The File or Gymcrack (Millstone).
 Dalesman is an HVS jamming traverse.